Editorial Style Guide

-Place commas between the city and state and after the state name: He was traveling from Rancho Cucamonga, Calif., to St. Louis, Mo., to get to his new job.
-Some major cities do not require state or country identification.
+Place commas between the city and state and after the state name: He was traveling from Rancho Cucamonga, California, to St. Louis, Missouri, to get to his new job.

 The Claremont Colleges

-Do not capitalize class years: freshman, sophomore, junior, senior
+Do not capitalize class years: sophomore; junior; senior.

-A nationally recognized program begun at HMC in 1963.
+A nationally recognized program begun at Harvey Mudd College in 1963.

 - Clinic Program